 1. Establishing Unique Contact and Company Criteria in HubSpot

 Understanding what makes a contact or company unique is the foundation for any successful deduplication process.
-Let’s evaluate what defines a unique contact and company in HubSpot for your organization.

 Unique Contacts: Keeping It Simple